 Poten ten- tially Signifi nifi- cant Less Than Significant with Miti- gation Incorp.
-Less Than Signifi- cant Impact No Im- pact a) resourc Cause a substantial adverse change in the significance of a historical ce as defined in §15064.5? \boxtimes b) logical Cause a substantial adverse change in the significance of an archaeo- resource pursuant to §15064.5? c) unique Directly or indirectly destroy a unique paleontological resource or site or geologic feature? \boxtimes d) cemete Disturb any human remains, including those interred outside of formal eries? \boxtimes 6.
-GE OLOGY AND SOILS.
-Would the project: a) cluding Expose people or structures to potential substantial adverse effects, in- the risk of loss, injury, or death involving: the are Rupture of a known earthquake fault, as delineated on the most recent -Priolo Earthquake Fault Zoning Map issued by the State Geologist for a or based on other substantial evidence of a known fault?
-Refer to Divi-Mines and Geology Special Publication 42? ⊠ ii) Strong seismic ground shaking? \boxtimes iii) Seismic-related ground failure, including liquefaction? \boxtimes iv) Landslides? \boxtimes b) Result in substantial soil erosion or the loss of topsoil? \boxtimes Be located on a geologic unit or soil that is unstable, or that would be- instable as a result of the project, and potentially result in on- or off-site de, lateral spreading, subsidence, liquefaction or collapse? \boxtimes d) Building Be located on expansive soil, as defined in Table 18-1-B of the Uniform g Code (1994), creating substantial risks to life or property? \boxtimes Have soils incapable of adequately supporting the use of septic tanks or tive wastewater disposal systems where sewers are not available for the all of wastewater?
-7. Gre enhouse Gas Emissions.
-Would the project: b) (Generate greenhouse gas emissions, either directly or indirectly, that we a significant impact on the environment Conflict with an applicable plan, policy or regulation adopted for the \boxtimes rpose of reducing the emissions of greenhouse gasses.
+Less Than Signifi- cant Impact No Im- pact a) Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5? $\boxtimes$ b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? $\boxtimes$ c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? $\boxtimes$ d) Disturb any human remains, including those interred outside of formal cemeteries?
+6. GEOLOGY AND SOILS.
+Would the project:a) Expose people or structures to potential substantial adverse effects, in- cluding the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42? ii) Strong seismic ground shaking? $\boxtimes$ iii) Seismic-related ground failure, including liquefaction? $\boxtimes$ iv) Landslides? $\boxtimes$ b) Result in substantial soil erosion or the loss of topsoil? $\boxtimes$ c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property? $\boxtimes$ e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater?
+7. Greenhouse Gas Emissions.
+Would the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gasses.